Ravens rout Dolphins but lose Flacco

 After the play, Ravens coach John Harbaugh also got into a verbal altercation with Alonso and had to be held back by an official.

-Ravens running back Alex Collins had a career-high 113 yards on 18 carries against a Dolphins defense that entered the game ranked fifth against the run.
+Ravens running back Alex Collins had a career-high 113 yards on 18 carries against a Dolphins defense that entered the game ranked fifth in the league against the run.

 Frustration boiled over for the Dolphins (4-3) with 6:59 remaining when defensive end William Hayes was flagged for another unnecessary roughness penalty.
 Miami defensive tackle Ndamukong Suh also appeared to grab Mallett by the neck.

-Note: EditorsNote: revises fourth graf, adds new fifth graf, revises seventh graf